kunjsharma/adapt-animation-hotspot/README.md

 ### Browser/platform specification

 Intended to develop standard Adapt browser/devices specifications.
-Development of this component is under progress.
+Development of this component is in-progress.

 ----------------------------
 **Version number:**  0.0.1